-Have Your Injury Claim Reviewed for Free
+Have Your Injury Claim Reviewed

 When you’re injured, it may seem unimportant whether the harm you suffered was caused intentionally or negligently.
 But when you are seeking compensation, pursuing the proper legal claim can make the difference between success and failure.
-Receive a free claim review from an experienced personal injury attorney to discuss the elements of your claim and get a head start on the path to recovery.
+Receive a claim review from an experienced personal injury attorney to discuss the elements of your claim and get a head start on the path to recovery.

 Contact a qualified personal injury attorney to make sure your rights are protected.